Introduction

 Faced with the rapid transformation of professions and skills required by digital transformation, traditional approaches to human resources management, notably the "one size fits all" concept, are proving increasingly unsuitable.
 To meet this challenge, GPEC GEPP is moving towards an iterative, personalized approach.

-One of the key tools in this new dynamic isadaptive learning.
-Adaptive learning makes it possible to integrate diverse profiles into the company, even if they don't fit conventional criteria.
-Instead of favoring stereotyped career paths (high school diplomas, experience in a specific field), this approach values the adaptability and flexibility of the candidate.
+One of the key tools in this new dynamic is theadaptive learning or "adaptive learning".
+This approach makes it possible to integrate diverse profiles into the company, even if they don't fit conventional criteria.
+Instead of favoring stereotypical career paths (high-school diplomas, experience in a specific field), this approach values the adaptability and flexibility of the candidate.

 Personalized support within the framework of GPEC GEPP, although requiring a certain maturity on the part of companies, makes it possible to embrace these atypical career paths and to develop a diversity of skills, essential to competitiveness and innovation.